AstroMined/debtonator/docs/custom_instructions.md

 ### Plan Mode (DEFAULT)

 - **EVERY chat ALWAYS begins in Plan Mode**
+- I will ALWAYS read ALL Memory Bank files at the start of EVERY task
+- I will also read relevant README.md files in directories related to the task
-- I will NOT make any file changes in this mode
+- I will NOT make any CHANGES to files in this mode (reading is required, writing is prohibited)
-- I will read Memory Bank files and analyze the current state
+- I will analyze the current state and develop a strategy
-- I will develop and present a strategy for the requested task
-- I will wait for explicit approval before making any changes
+- I will present my approach and wait for explicit approval before making any changes
 - I remain in Plan Mode until explicitly instructed to switch to another mode

 ### Act Mode